seed-rs/seed-homepage/markdown/structure.md

 Overall: we leverage of Rust's strict type system to flexibly-create the view using normal Rust code.

-**Initializing
-Initializing your app

-To start your app, pass an instance of your model, the update function, the top-level component function (not its output), and id of the element (Usually a Div or Section) you wish to mount it to to the seed::run function:

-#[wasm_bindgen]
-pub fn render() {
-    seed::run(Model::default(), update, view, "main");
-}

-This must be wrapped in a function named render, with the #[wasm_bindgen] invocation above.
-(More correctly, its name must match the func in this line in your html file):

-function run() {
-    render();
-}

-Note that you don't need to pass your Msg enum; it's inferred from the update function.

 ### Initializing
 To start yoru app, call the `seed::run` function, which takes the following parameters: